shash-786/obsidian-backup/Design Patterns/Singleton/Disadvantages.md

 	```
   In this `DataProcessor` example, you don't see `Logger` in its constructor or `processData`'s parameters.
 The `DataProcessor` just _reaches out_ and grabs the global `Logger` instance.
 The dependency on `Logger` is **hidden** inside the `processData` method's implementation.

-  Why is hiding dependencies bad?
+  #### Why is hiding dependencies bad?
 - **Hard to Understand:** When you look at `DataProcessor`'s definition, you don't immediately know all the things it relies on.
 You have to read through its entire code to find all the hidden global calls.
 It's like a mystery.

 - **Hard to Test:** This is the biggest problem.

     - If you want to test `DataProcessor::processData()` in isolation, you can't easily tell it to use a "fake" logger (a mock) that just records messages instead of writing to a file.
     - Since `DataProcessor` always uses the _real_ global `Logger`, your tests might actually write to a file, or one test's logging might interfere with another test.
 This makes tests unreliable.
     - **Less Flexible:** If you later decide you want `DataProcessor` to log to a different place (e.g., a database instead of a file), or you want different `DataProcessor` objects to log to different places, you're stuck.
-You can't easily "inject" a different logging mechanism because the dependency is hardcoded to the global `Logger::getInstance()`.
+You can't easily "inject" a different logging mechanism because the dependency is hard-coded to the global `Logger::getInstance()`.

-2. They violate the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle): by virtue of the fact that they control their own creation and lifecycle.
+2. They violate the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle): by virtue of the fact that they control their own creation and life-cycle.

 3. Tight Coupling & Difficulty in Faking
 	Tight Coupling: This means your code becomes rigidly dependent on the specific, concrete implementation of the singleton.
 Instead of a class receiving its dependencies (like a Logger) through its constructor or method parameters (which allows for flexibility), it directly reaches out and calls `Logger::getInstance()`.
-This hardwires the connection.
+This hard wires the connection.

 	Difficulty in Faking/Mocking: Because of this tight coupling, you can't easily "fake out" or "mock" the singleton during unit tests.
 You can't tell your code, "For this test, use a special logger that just counts messages instead of writing to a file."
 The code is stuck using the real global instance.
 This makes it hard to isolate the code you're testing from the singleton's behavior.